30 June – 1 July 2026

 Opening Angelika Winzig MEP

-Part I – Speech Contributions to the Manifesto Patrick Wind, Co-Founder and CEO, Burnout-Network
+Part I: A Call for a Manifesto Patrick Wind, Co-Founder and CEO, Burnout-Network

 • Consolidation of key findings and political messages